-Actions to reduce costs and the burden on respondents: stratified sampling and data submitted online through Information system ’Short-term statistics’.
+Actions to reduce costs and the burden on respondents: stratified sampling and data submitted online through Information system ’Business cycle’.

 |Data revision - policy|

 The indices of turnover in hotels and restaurants are reconciled on the basis of comprehensive annual data from SBS.

 |Data revision - practice|

 The revised data are published on the NSI site, system INFOSTAT and transmitted to Eurostat.

 The indices are based on monthly survey ’Sales in industry, construction, trade and services’ (I56) and VAT declaration (I55).
 The sample includes about 2 000 enterprises which account for about 60% of the turnover of firms in the target population and is representative of all divisions defined in Regulation (EU) 1893/2006.
 In calculating the turnover index includes all receipts from sales (including revenues from sales of raw materials).

 |Frequency of data collection|

-Data collection is done online (IS STS), by mail and by phone.
+Data collection is done online (IS BC), by mail and by phone.